 Limitations of chemical fertilizers:

-• Synthetic fertilizers do not support microbiology in the soil and actually tend to lower the diversity and overall biomass.
+• Synthetic fertilizers do not support microbiology in the soil.
+They actually lower the diversity all biomass.

 • Chemicals fertilizers do not add organic matter to the soil.
-This prevents the production of aggregates and crumb which leaves the soil vulnerable to compaction.
-Compaction prevents roots from penetrating deeply and increases irrigation costs.
+This prevents the production of aggregates and crumb.
+Leaving the soil vulnerable to compaction.
+Compaction prevents roots and water from penetrating soil and increases irrigation costs.

-• Synthetic chemicals can be applied excessively, and can damage roots, or create a concentration of salts that draws water from plants backwards into soil through osmosis.
+• Synthetic chemicals can, damage roots when applied in excess.
+Or create a concentration of salts that draws water from plants backwards into soil.

-• Chemical fertilizers release nutrients quickly, creating a great deal of above ground growth above shallow roots.
+• Chemical fertilizers release nutrients quickly.
+Resulting in a great deal of growth above shallow roots.
 This type of growth leads to weaker, disease prone plants, with lower crop yields.

-• Synthetic fertilizers, because they dissolve easily, and release nutrients faster than plants use them often leach into groundwater or wetlands.
-This causes algae blooms and environmental issues due to the competition for oxygen in aquatic ecosystems.
+• Synthetic fertilizers, dissolve easily, and release nutrients faster than plants use them.
+Nutrients leach into groundwater and wetlands.
+This causes algae blooms and environmental issues.
+One being the competition for oxygen in aquatic ecosystems.

 Healthy plants produce healthy food for healthy people.
 Organic principles produce healthy soil to grow healthy plants.
 How we treat our soil suddenly becomes as important as personal hygiene in maintaining our health and living longer lives.